fmunoz1899/PepsiCo-Scheduling-Tool-Copy/README.md

 Hey do you want some of my gum?
 Wait sorry I forgot you're vegan

-I started drinking oat milk... which is very good I'll ahve you know
+I started drinking oat milk... which is very good I'll have you know

+Ok and?
+Hey btw did you ever teach yourself react?